javinizer/Javinizer/README.md

     -Dmm [<SwitchParameter>]
         The dmm parameter allows you to set your data source of DMM to true.

+    -Jav321 [<SwitchParameter>]
+        The jav321 parameter allows you to set your data source of Jav321 to true.

+    -Javbus [<SwitchParameter>]
+        The javbus parameter allows you to set your data source of JAVLibraryJa to true.

+    -JavbusJa [<SwitchParameter>]
+        The javbusja parameter allows you to set your data source of JavbusJa to true.

     -Javlibrary [<SwitchParameter>]
         The javlibrary parameter allows you to set your data source of JAVLibrary to true.